Creative Philanthropy: Redesigning SINAG Foundation

 The Mind Map

-TTGC studied the foundation in depth.
+TTGC studied the foundation in depth before drawing anything.
 The research covered its mission, its vision, and its online presence.
-It also looked at similar organizations.
+It also looked at similar organizations, and that part matters more than it sounds.
+Charity marks tend to crowd into the same few shapes.
+Hands, hearts, and globes show up again and again.
 The findings went into one big mind map.
 The map stood on three pillars.
 The first was Hope: sun, life, guide, fire, and path.
 The second was Charity: care, selflessness, and love.
 The third was Future Building: teamwork, mission, and scholarships.
+A map like this is not decoration.
+It is a shortlist of ideas a designer can actually draw.

 Creative Philanthropy